way2key/Geographic_Centroid/README.md

 HTML, CSS, PHP, MYSQL, JAVASCRIPT

 Installation:
--install a LAMP Server
+- Install a LAMP Server with Curl(asynchronous query)
--Create your Database
+- Create your Database with zone.sql and add data (resident per address and addresses)
--Update username and password in database.php
+- Update username and password in database.php
--Get all API key and update it in zones.php
+- Get all API key and update it in zones.php